Google Data Studio Tutorial

 Table of Contents

 Having data is one thing.
-Accessing it is another.
-And understanding and analyzing it is a whole different field.
-And visualizing it?
-Perhaps this is one of the most valuable skills nowadays.
+Accessing them is another.
+But understanding and analyzing them is very different.
+And visualize them?
+Perhaps this is one of the most sought-after skills.
 But how can we go from having data to understanding, analyzing and visualizing it, knowing that there is a tight budget?
 There are many visualization tools on the market.
-From my point of view, Google Data Studio is a very good option, since it is completely free and accessible to everyone (even if you don’t have data of your own!).
+From my point of view, Google Data Studio is a very good option, since it is completely free and accessible to everyone (even if you don’t have your own data!).

-In this post I will guide you through the most useful tools in Data Studio.
-We’ll start with the basics before moving on to the intermediate functions.
-Finally, we’ll review the advanced options.
+In this post I will guide you through the most useful tools of Data Studio.
+We will start with the basics before moving on to intermediate functions.
+Finally, we will review the advanced options.

-Like most Google tools, Data Studio can be difficult to master, but it’s well worth the effort.
-Once you get comfortable with its features, you can use it to create reports for your clients, coworkers, or management team.
+Like most Google tools, Data Studio can be difficult to master, but it is well worth the effort.
+Once you are comfortable with its functions, you can use it to create reports for your clients, your colleagues or your management team.

 1. Log in to Data Studio